Glutathione, in a nutshell, is a powerful antioxidant.

 There are certain factors that can lower the body’s level of glutathione.
 This can be either through an increase in free radicals, which uses up the body’s available glutathione, possibly too quickly.
 Alternatively, these factors could affect the liver’s production of glutathione, lowering the level of glutathione produced by the body.
 These factors include stress, environmental toxins, increasing age, chronic diseases or infections, and poor nutrition or diet.
 In short, creating a state of oxidative stress in the body would cause the levels of glutathione to decrease in the body.
 Glutathione levels are also affected by insomnia, so ensuring you get enough rest will assist in increasing levels.

 There are a number of ways to ensure that you have healthy levels of glutathione in the body.
 In a relatively healthy person, the best option would be to consume foods that boost the body’s overall antioxidant levels and to consume foods that contain glutathione.
 This ensures that the body is functioning at as optimal a level as possible.
 Some people however are exposed to a number of factors that either decrease glutathione levels in the body or factors that increase oxidative stress and so it would be advised to look at supplementing glutathione.
-We recommend that you consult with one of our doctors in order for them to evaluate your overall state of health before beginning with supplementation.
-(Some people experience side effects from glutathione supplementation, and we recommend that you use supplementation under the advice of a doctor).
+We recommend that you consult with one of our providers in order for them to evaluate your overall state of health before beginning with supplementation.
+(Some people experience side effects from glutathione supplementation, and we recommend that you use supplementation under the advice of a provider).

 Options to increase glutathione levels: